Quasi-Periodic Oscillations and Parameter Constraints in ModMax Black Holes: Monte Carlo Markov chain (MCMC) analysis

 In Figure \ref{fig7} and \ref{fig8}, we present the corner plots obtained from the MCMC analysis.
 In this analysis, the corner plots display the joint posterior probability distributions of the model parameters, highlighting their corresponding confidence regions.
 The contours mark the \(68\%\) (\(1\sigma\)) and \(95\%\) (\(2\sigma\)) credible intervals, representing the most probable parameter ranges derived from the MCMC sampling.
 The darker shaded regions denote the \(1\sigma\) confidence level, while the lighter areas extend to the broader \(2\sigma\) uncertainty range.
 For the stellar-mass black holes, the MCMC analysis yields mass estimates consistent with observational data: \(M = 4.6 \pm 1.1\,M_\odot\) for GRO J1655–40, \(8.2 \pm 1.1\,M_\odot\) for XTE J1550–564, \(9.7 \pm 4.1\,M_\odot\) for GRS 1915+105, and \(6.0 \pm 4.1\,M_\odot\) for H 1743+322.
 The corresponding values of the ModMax parameter \(\eta\) are found to lie in the range \(4.0 \lesssim \eta \lesssim 6.0\), while the charge-to-mass ratio \(Q/M\) varies between 0.55 and 0.82.
 The dimensionless orbital radius parameter \(r/M\) is distributed around 7--12 for these systems, indicating relatively extended orbital configurations compared to the standard Maxwellian case.
 For the intermediate-mass black hole M82 X-1, we have the constraints on mass as \(M = 402^{+5.1}_{-4.6}\,M_\odot\), on $\eta$ as \(\eta = 5.10 \pm 0.35\), on the charge-to-mass ratio of \(Q/M = 0.84^{+0.99}_{-1.1}\), and on the orbital radius as \(r/M = 6.91^{+0.98}_{-1.1}\)

 The posterior distributions suggest that the ModMax parameter \(\eta\) remains of order unity across all black hole sources, implying a modest but consistent deviation from conventional electrodynamics.
 The relatively constrained values of \(\eta\) and \(Q/M\) across distinct mass scales indicate that nonlinear electromagnetic effects introduced by the ModMax framework could influence the quasi-periodic oscillation frequencies.
-Overall, the analysis reveals coherent signatures of the ModMax modification, reflecting its potential relevance in describing the dynamics of matter in strong-field regimes.
+The relatively large $Q/M$ ratios inferred in this analysis are difficult to reconcile with standard astrophysical expectations, since any macroscopic charge on a black hole would be rapidly neutralized by the surrounding plasma.
+We therefore suggest that the charge parameter in the ModMax framework should be interpreted as an effective parameter, rather than as a literal astrophysical electromagnetic charge.
+From this perspective, the inferred charge may instead encode additional degrees of freedom arising from nonlinear electrodynamic effects.

 We summarize the results in from the MCMC analysis in Table \ref{tab2}.
 We observe that the constraints on the mass $M$ is in good agreement with the observational values as tabulated in \ref{tab1}.
 The constrained values of \(\eta\), \(Q/M\) and \(r/M\) are also shown in Table \ref{tab2}